MarkWard0110/ollama-models/ollama_models/README.md

     - Need to reserve VRAM for other applications running on your system.
     - Have multiple GPUs and want to restrict probing to the capacity of a single GPU for optimal performance (avoiding model sharding across devices).
     - Want to load multiple models into VRAM and need to determine the maximum context size for each within a shared VRAM budget.

+> **Note:** For best results, run context analysis tools (usage/probe) when your Ollama server is *not* being used for other tasks.
+This ensures accurate measurements and avoids interfering with running models or workloads.

 #### Example: